Skip to content

 Teaching the Holocaust and other Genocides

-Vel d'Hiv
+Vel d'Hiv Roundup

 The Vélodrome d'Hiver roundup, commonly referred to as the "Vel' d'Hiv" roundup, stands as one of the most tragic episodes in French history during World War II.
 On July 16 and 17, 1942, French National Police, under directives from Nazi occupiers, orchestrated the mass arrest of over 13,000 Jewish individuals in Paris, marking the largest such roundup in France during the Holocaust.
-Moreover, this single event accounted for a third of all of the Jews that were sent to concentration camps from France in 1942
+Moreover, this single event accounted for a third of all of the Jews that were sent to concentration camps from France in 1942.

 The Vélodrome d'Hiver, an indoor sports arena located in the 15th arrondissement of Paris, became the central holding site for those arrested.
 This operation was part of the broader Nazi strategy to exterminate Europe's Jewish population.
 In the months leading up to the roundup, key Nazi officials, including Reinhard Heydrich, Fritz Sauckel, and Adolf Eichmann, visited Paris to intensify anti-Jewish policies.
-What made the Vel d’Hiv Round-up so appalling was that it was planned and executed by the Vichy government, policemen and other civil servants.
+What made the Vel d’Hiv Round-up so appalling was that it was planned and executed by the Vichy government, policemen, and other civil servants.
 German orders originally included only adult Jews.
 It was the Vichy government that decided to arrest the children in addition to the adults.
 Detailed planning of this round-up by the Vichy Government include the leading roles of Prime Minister Pierre Laval and Secretary General of the French National Police René Bousquet.
 Hundreds of French policemen willingly took part in the Vel d’Hiv Round-up.
 Prime Minister Laval was the main decision maker in the choice to include Jewish children in the arrests.
 Laval, an avid antisemite, had been quoted as calling Jews “trash” and devoted much of his time to their “extermination.”
-Secretary General of the French National Police Bousquet agreed with Laval and was equally instrumental in the decision to arrest children as well as adults.
+Secretary General of the French National Police Bousquet agreed with Laval and was equally instrumental in the decision to arrest children, as well as adults.

 Survivor testimonies shed light on the harrowing experiences during the roundup.
 Léon Fellmann, who was 17 at the time, recalled the dire conditions inside the Vel' d'Hiv: "We were packed in there without food, without drink, without sanitary facilities."
 Fellmann managed to escape shortly before the detainees were deported to concentration camps.
 Another survivor, Arlette Testyler, who was just a child during the roundup, recounted her ordeal: "I remember the fear, the hunger, and the cries of children separated from their parents."

-The Vel' d'Hiv roundup exemplifies the extent of French collaboration with Nazi Germany.
+The Vel d'Hiv roundup exemplifies the extent of French collaboration with Nazi Germany.
 French authorities not only complied with German demands but also took proactive measures in the arrest and deportation of Jews.
 This collaboration has been a subject of extensive historical analysis and reflection.
 For decades, the French government avoided direct acknowledgment of its role in these events.
 It wasn't until 1995 that President Jacques Chirac publicly recognized France's responsibility, stating, "These black hours will stain our history forever and are an insult to our past and our traditions."

-The Vel' d'Hiv roundup has left an indelible mark on France's collective memory.
+The Vel d'Hiv roundup has left an indelible mark on France's collective memory.
 Over the years, various initiatives have aimed to commemorate the victims and educate the public about this dark chapter.
 Documentaries, such as "Les Derniers," feature eyewitness accounts from survivors, ensuring that their stories are preserved for future generations.
 Additionally, memorials have been erected at former sites of persecution, serving as poignant reminders of the atrocities committed.
 French leaders have also delivered apology speeches.

-The Vel' d'Hiv roundup remains a somber reminder of the consequences of hatred, bigotry, and unchecked authority.
+The Vel d'Hiv roundup remains a somber reminder of the consequences of hatred, bigotry, and unchecked authority.
 It underscores the importance of vigilance in protecting human rights and the necessity of confronting and acknowledging past transgressions to build a more just and compassionate future.

 Discussion Questions